TABLE OF CONTENTS

 There's no doubt that the steady stream of tax revenue can significantly fund state programs.

 A report by New Frontier Data estimates that federal cannabis legalization “could produce nearly $130 billion in additional tax revenues.”

 Income and Employment

 That's an increase of over 77,000 jobs from last year.
-And, it is also double the number of jobs added from 2019 to 2020 which was 33,000 jobs.
 Even in the midst of a global pandemic and worldwide stay-at-home orders, cannabis industry employment continues to rise.

 In fact, a report from New Frontier estimates that federal legalization of marijuana could create 1 million jobs and $105.6 billion dollars in federal tax revenue by 2025.
 As a result, people would be able to work with cannabis either directly or indirectly in a number of job segments.